(Continued from Potiphar’s Wife I)

 She laughs at her own ridiculous idea.
 Of course Peter has locked the door.
 The man is too careful, almost to the point of paranoia.
 But then again, what is the harm in trying?

 Instinctively, she whips out her phone and takes photos.
-Peter jumps and dashes towards her but she ducks out of the room and flees, knowing he wouldn’t chase her outside while naked.
+Peter jumps up and dashes towards her but she ducks out of the room and flees, knowing he wouldn’t chase her outside while naked.
 She locks herself in her room and within minutes, she is telling her girlfriends her discovery.
 She even shares the photos.

-Less than an hour later social media is abuzz with nude and almost pornographic photos of celebrity pastor Reverend Dorothy Nkanata.
+Less than an hour later social media is abuzz with nude and pornographic photos of celebrity pastor Reverend Dorothy Nkanata.
 Nobody knows where they came from, and nobody cares.
 Twitter is ungovernable.
 Facebook is ablaze.
 A country that thrives on celebrity scandals has just found a hot topic to discuss for the next several days.